nginyc/rafiki/docs/user/quickstart.rst

 This guide assumes you have deployed your an empty instance of Rafiki and you want to do a *full* train-inference flow, including preparation of dataset and adding of models to Rafiki.

-This quickstart submits the `Fashion MNIST dataset <https://github.com/zalandoresearch/fashion-mnist>`_ for training and inference.
+Below, the sequence of examples submit the `Fashion MNIST dataset <https://github.com/zalandoresearch/fashion-mnist>`_ for training and inference.

-Refer to `./examples/scripts/ <https://github.com/nginyc/rafiki/blob/master/examples/scripts/>`_ for more scripted examples of Rafiki.
+Alternatively, after installing Rafiki Client's dependencies, you can run `./examples/scripts/client-quickstart.py <https://github.com/nginyc/rafiki/blob/master/examples/scripts/client-quickstart.py>`_.

 .. note::

-    If you haven't setup Rafiki on your local machine, refer to :ref:`quick-setup` before continuing.
+    If you haven't set up Rafiki on your local machine, refer to :ref:`quick-setup` before continuing.

 Installing the Client